Make a Beautiful Windbreak for Your Garden

 When choosing lavender for making a windbreak hedge, look for cultivars that will reach at least 2 feet at maturity, however, 3 to 4 feet is even better.

 Sweet Lavender or Lavandula heterophylla is a tough, quick growing lavender that reaches 3-4 feet in size when in bloom.
 It is perfectly suited to zone 8-11 and the hot, windy conditions that can arise in the Texas summer.

 These fragrant flowers have a slight piney undertone making this hybrid not a great choice for culinary use.
-The lovely violet flowers may be used for fresh bundles but it does not dry well as the buds tend to drop.
+The lovely violet foliage may be used for fresh bundles, but it does not dry well as the buds tend to drop.
 It will be perfect for the lavender wands I like to make.

 Lavender Grosso – Bears large fat lavender flower spikes over 2 to 3 feet tall mounded plants.
 You can easily find Grosso Lavender plants for sale in most nurseries because Grosso is a hearty grower, producing an abundance of Lavender flowers containing large amounts of essential oil.
 It fills in to make a beautiful hedge.